mmvanheusden/SteamDepotDownloaderGUI/README.md

 # DepotDownloaderGUI

-A simple GUI tool based on [DepotDownloader][depotdownloader] to download Steam® depots.
+A simple GUI tool based on [DepotDownloader][depotdownloader] for downloading older versions of steam games.

 ![The Program](https://raw.githubusercontent.com/mmvanheusden/DepotDownloaderGUI/main/src/readme.md/hero.png "The Program")

+## What can you do with the program?
+You can download older versions of Steam games!!!:sunglasses:

 ## How use the program?

 ### step 1:
 Download and unzip the program.
 (You can download it [Here][latest])
 ### step 2:
 Run DepotDownloaderGUI.exe.
 ### step 3:
-Enter your Steam credentials.
+First enter your Steam credentials at "Username" and "Password" (Don't worry, it's safe!)
 ### step 4:
 Go to [SteamDB][steamdb].
 ### step 5:
-Enter your game of choice at the search bar and click on the game.
+Enter your game of choice at the search bar and select the game.
 ### step 6:
 Copy the App ID and paste it in the program at "App ID"
 ### step 7: